odahoda/noisicaa/README.md

     git clone https://github.com/odahoda/noisicaa.git
     cd noisicaa
+Then install the deb packages that are needed to build and run it:

-For the first time setup, create a new virtualenv:
+    sudo apt-get install $(./requirements.ubuntu.pkgs) For the first time setup, create a new virtualenv:

-    pyvenv-3.4 ENV
+    pyvenv-3.5 ENV
     .
 ENV/bin/activate
-And populate it with a bunch of packages that noisicaä uses:
+And populate it with a bunch of python packages that noisicaä uses:

-    bin/setup_env.sh
-It will probably fail and ask you to install some additional packages.
-Try again, until it is happy and starts compiling stuff.
+    pip install -r requirements.txt
+Now you should be ready to build it:

+    python3 setup.py build
 And finally run

-    bin/noisicaä --dev-mode
+    bin/noisicaä

 Everytime you open a new `bash` to work with it, you have to activate the virtual environment using